 Getting a credit card in your name can help you establish a good credit history, which can come in handy later when you’re ready to buy a car or a home.
-But do you need a cosigner for a credit card if you’re new to using credit?
+But although it’s great to build credit early, it can be more difficult if you’re not yet 21 years old.

-If you’re under 21, the general answer is yes unless you have independent income.
 The Credit Card Accountability Responsibility and Disclosure (CARD) Act of 2009 created new rules for card issuers regarding applicants under 21.
-Specifically, the Act requires people under 21 to have proof of sufficient income or a cosigner—someone who agrees to share responsibility for the debt.
+Specifically, the Act requires people under 21 to have proof of sufficient income or a co-signer — someone who agrees to share responsibility for the debt.

 Why you might not qualify for a credit card on your own

-Technically, you can apply for a credit card at age 18.
+Technically, you can apply for a credit card as young as age 18.
 However, the CARD Act requires card issuers to use discretion when approving younger applicants.
 To get a credit card in your name under the age of 21, you need to have one of the following:

 - Proof of independent income

-Having a cosigner benefits the credit card company, too, since there’s someone else who can be held responsible for the debt if you can’t pay.
-The credit card company can take collection actions against the cosigner, including suing them for the debt.
-But getting a credit card with a cosigner has become more difficult as most major card issuers no longer allow cosigners.
+This rule benefits the credit card company, too, since there’s someone else who can be held responsible for the debt if you can’t pay.
+The credit card company can take collection actions against the co-signer, including suing them for the debt.
+But getting a credit card with a co-signer has become more difficult as most major card issuers no longer allow cosigners.

-That means if you’re under 21, your ability to get a credit card in your name will hinge on whether you have income or not.
-However, the CARD Act doesn’t specify a certain amount of income needed.
-If you don’t have independent income—which may be the case if you’re going to school full-time or have a job but aren’t earning a lot—you’re less likely to get approved.
+That means if you’re under 21, your ability to get a credit card in your name will largely hinge on whether you have income or not.
+The CARD Act doesn’t specify a certain amount of income needed, but if you don’t have independent income — which may be the case if you’re going to school full-time or have a job but aren’t earning a lot — you’re less likely to get approved.

-Most major card issuers have shifted away from allowing cosigners of any kind.
-As of January 2022, the list of card issuers that do not allow cosigners includes:
+Most major card issuers have shifted away from allowing co-signers of any kind.
+As of February 2023, the list of card issuers that do not allow cosigners includes:

-You may be able to find credit cards issued by smaller banks or credit unions that still allow cosigners.
-If you have a student checking account with a local bank or credit union, that could be a good place to start when looking for cards that allow cosigners.
-Or you could check with your parents’ bank if they’re willing to cosign a credit card on your behalf.
+You may also be able to find credit cards issued by smaller banks or credit unions that still allow co-signers.
+If you have a student checking account with a local bank or credit union, that could be a good place to start when looking for cards that allow co-signers.
+Or you could check with your parents’ bank if they’re willing to co-sign a credit card on your behalf.

 Alternative: Become an authorized user

-If you can’t get a credit card in your name because you’re under 21 and don’t pass the income test, there is another option.
-You could become an authorized user on someone else’s credit card account.
+If you can’t get a credit card in your name because you’re under 21 and don’t have an independent income source, you could instead become an authorized user on someone else’s credit card account.

-An authorized user is someone who’s added to the account by the primary cardholder.
-As an authorized user, you’ll have your own credit card with your name on it that’s linked to the account.
-You can use the card to make purchases, but you’re not responsible for the debt that’s created.
+As an authorized user, you’ll be granted access by a primary cardholder to their card account.
+You’ll have your own credit card with your name on it that’s linked to the account.
+And while you can use the card to make purchases, you’re not responsible for the debt that’s created.
 You won’t be able to do things like:

 - Request credit limit increases